Try Easter egg decorating with this sticker resist technique. Add in marker designs for extra fun and detail.

-We did some more Easter egg decorating over the weekend (and will likely do even more before Easter).
-It’s so fun to try new egg decorating ideas and to transfer some of the art ideas we’ve done in the studio to the egg “canvas.”
+It’s so fun to try new egg decorating ideas and to transfer some of the art ideas you’ve done on paper to the egg “canvas.”

 - White eggs, hard-boiled